moyano83/hbase-definitive-guide/README.md

 void setTimestamp(long timestamp) // Set timestamp for all subsequent addXXX(...) calls
 ```

-The handling of the explicit versus implicit timestamps is the same for all _addXYZ()_ methods, if not specified, the
+The handling of the explicit versus implicit timestamps is the same for all `addXYZ()` methods, if not specified, the
-optional one from the constructor or a previous call to _setTimestamp()_ is used.
+optional one from the constructor or a previous call to `setTimestamp()` is used.
 If that was not set either, then
 _HConstants.LATEST_TIME STAMP_ is used, meaning all versions will be affected by the delete.
 Not setting the timestamp forces
-the server to retrieve the latest timestamp on the server side on your be‐ half.
+the server to retrieve the latest timestamp on the server side on your behalf.
 This is slower than performing a delete with
 an explicit timestamp.
 For advanced user there is an additional method
 available `Delete addDeleteMarker(Cell kv) throws IOException`, which checks that the provided _Cell_ instance is of type
 delete, and that the row key matches the one of the current delete instance.
 If that holds true, the cell is added as-is to